-Constantly trying to sub flours in when cooking or baking is a massive pain.
+Constantly trying to sub low histamine flours when cooking or baking is a massive pain.
 It sucks to have to avoid one food, much less several hundred, but somehow we're all managing it.
 My goal is just to make that easier for you, and for Future Me.

 Medical Disclaimer: as with everything on this site, this article is provided for information only.
 I strongly urge you to speak with your doctor or a licensed medical professional in order to assess whether or not you have histamine issues, and/or which foods cause a histamine release for you personally.
 Every body is different, and some people will tolerate different foods than you do.
 Please keep comments respectful.

-Eventually I went back to the drawing board, calmed my symptoms, reintroduced more low histamine foods, and found a few blends that worked for me.
-But I was particularly trying to come up with a single well-balanced low histamine flour blend for baking and bread making.
+I've come to particularly try to come up with a single well-balanced low histamine flour blend for baking and bread making.

 This article explains quite well why you use each type of flour and which category it would fall into, so that you can slowly try out each one for yourself.
 When blending, just don't forget to add a binder of some kind, to replace the gluten.